auth0/auth0-flutter/auth0_flutter/README.md

 > ⚠️ The `screen_hint` parameter will work with the **New Universal Login Experience** without any further configuration.
 If you are using the **Classic Universal Login Experience**, you need to customize the [login template](https://manage.auth0.com/#/login_page) to look for this parameter and set the `initialScreen` [option](https://github.com/auth0/lock#database-options) of the `Auth0Lock` constructor.

-#### ID Token validation
+#### ID token validation

-auth0_flutter automatically [validates](https://auth0.com/docs/secure/tokens/id-tokens/validate-id-tokens) the ID Token obtained from Web Auth login, following the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).
-This ensures the contents of the ID Token have not been tampered with and can be safely used.
+auth0_flutter automatically [validates](https://auth0.com/docs/secure/tokens/id-tokens/validate-id-tokens) the ID token obtained from Web Auth login, following the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).
+This ensures the contents of the ID token have not been tampered with and can be safely used.

-##### Custom Domains
+##### Custom domains

-Users of Auth0 Private Cloud with custom domains still on the [legacy behavior](https://auth0.com/docs/deploy/private-cloud/private-cloud-migrations/migrate-private-cloud-custom-domains) need to specify a custom issuer to match the Auth0 Domain when performing Web Auth login.
-Otherwise, the ID Token validation will fail.
+Users of Auth0 Private Cloud with custom domains still on the [legacy behavior](https://auth0.com/docs/deploy/private-cloud/private-cloud-migrations/migrate-private-cloud-custom-domains) need to specify a custom issuer to match the Auth0 domain when performing Web Auth login.
+Otherwise, the ID token validation will fail.

 ```dart
 final config = IdTokenValidationConfig(issuer: 'https://YOUR_AUTH0_DOMAIN/');